 - The sheriff’s department: PO Box 669, Elizabeth, West Virginia 26143

 - The magistrate’s court: 1 Court St, Elizabeth, WV 26143

 - The county clerk’s office: PO Box 53, Elizabeth, West Virginia 26143

 - Active warrants: http://warrants.wirtcountysheriff.com/

-Although the annual crime rate of Wirt County, West Virginia stands at less than 30 incidents, there has been a significant increase in the figures of violent crimes in the area.
-Over the three year period from 2004 to 2006, violent crime rate has almost doubled as opposed to the nearly 20% drop seen in reported criminal activity.
+Although the annual crime rate of Wirt County, West Virginia, stands at less than 30 incidents, there has been a significant increase in the figures of violent crimes in the area.
+Over the three years from 2004 to 2006, the violent crime rate has almost doubled compared to the nearly 20% drop seen in reported criminal activity.